How to start a call center (processes, tips, tools)

 For example, if your goal is to reach a specific revenue target, you’ll have to hire a certain number of people and bill your clients at a particular rate.

-Creating goals is a great way to scale up your business because it breaks your progress down into achievable parts.
+Creating goals is a great way to scale up your call center business because it breaks your progress down into achievable parts.
 You can constantly chip away at your goals to grow your small business consistently.

 3. Find a suitable location